Step 1: Grab One Card (30 seconds)

 You don’t have to sit down and “study wine” for Mistral to work.

-You can absolutely study with it — many people do — but you don’t need to.
+You can absolutely study with it, and many people do, but you don't need to.

 The cards are designed to live where wine is poured, sold, and talked about.